Back to SoccerHelp Home Page

 3. Remain upright, follow through, snap wrists

-4. Through over opponents; not toward the ground (this is less likely to cause the rear foot to come off the ground)
+4. Throw over opponents; not toward the ground (this is less likely to cause the rear foot to come off the ground)

 5. Avoid too much side spin